dcaicedo87/Mediums/README.md

 This is a paranormal clone of [Medium](https://medium.com/).
 Access the [Mediums MVP](https://github.com/dcaicedo87/Mediums/wiki/MVP-Feature-List).

+**Mediums** is a place where people can share their paranormal stories or encounters.

 # Index

 | [Mediums MVP](https://github.com/dcaicedo87/Mediums/wiki/MVP-Feature-List) | [Database Schema](https://github.com/dcaicedo87/Mediums/wiki/Database-Schema) |